-It is amazing how the human body works.
-Everything is interconnected, and therefore, one seemingly insignificant malfunction/misalignment can lead to several other problems.
-Take an overbite for instance.
-A slight overbite is easy to ignore as it rarely hurts and the effects of it are merely aesthetic.
+It is amazing how the human body works: Everything is interconnected, and one seemingly insignificant malfunction can lead to other problems.
+Take an overbite, for instance.
+A slight overbite is easy to ignore, as it rarely hurts and its effects are merely aesthetic.
 However, ignoring it can lead to severe oral complications and facial disfigurement in the future.

 What is an Overbite?

 An overbite occurs when your upper jaw does not align with your lower jaw.
 The medical term for such a misalignment is malocclusion.
-Most people have cases of slight overbites, about a millimeter or two.
+Most people have slight overbites of about a millimeter or two.
 However, when the overbite is more than 5 mm, it is called a deep overbite.

-From the side, an overbite is visible as the upper lip tends to overlay the lower lip.
-From the front, an overbite is noticeable as a misalignment of lips where the Cupid’s bow does not align with the middle of the lower lip.
-Seeing as the bodily structure is determined by the shape, size, and alignment of bones, an overbite can significantly affect your jawline and by extension, your facial structure.
+An overbite is visible from the side, as the upper lip tends to overlay the lower lip.
+From the front, an overbite is noticeable as a misalignment of lips, where the Cupid’s bow does not align with the middle of the lower lip.
+The bodily structure is determined by the shape, size, and alignment of bones, so an overbite can significantly affect your jawline, and by extension, your facial structure.

-Most people with an overbite seem older than they are as overbites tend to make the face rounder and without definition that gives the face youthfulness.
-The over-extension of the upper jaw over the lower jaw also makes the patient appear grumpy.
+Most people with an overbite look older than they are, as overbites tend to make the face rounder and soften the definition that gives the face youthfulness.
+The over-extension of the upper jaw over the lower jaw can also make the patient appear grumpy.

 What Causes an Overbite?

-Unfortunately, most cases of overbites are genetic.
-Chronic habits such as thumb sucking in children can lead to overbites as well.
-Since bones in kids are still developing and therefore malleable, the constant thrusting motion of the tongue is enough force to manipulate the shape of the upper jaw over time.
-Excessive use of feeding bottles and pacifiers can also have the same effect.
+Unfortunately, most cases of overbite are genetic.
+Chronic habits such as thumb sucking in children can lead to overbites, as well.
+Since children’s bones are still developing and therefore malleable, the constant thrusting motion of the tongue produces enough force to manipulate the shape of the upper jaw over time.
+Excessive use of feeding bottles and pacifiers can have the same effect.

 Why You Should Get Your Overbite Treated

-Most people desire to have their teeth for aesthetic reasons, and rightfully so.
-A beautiful smile is a worthy investment.
-However, fixing an overbite will go beyond that.
-Most oral problems, if not treated early, will end up being more severe and costly down the line.
-Here are the health reasons why you should book an appointment as soon as you can;
+Most people desire to have their teeth aligned for aesthetic reasons, and rightfully so: A beautiful smile is a worthy investment.
+However, the benefits of fixing an overbite go beyond that.
+Most oral problems, if not treated early, become more severe and costly down the line.
+Here are the health reasons why you should book an appointment as soon as you can:

 - The most severe effect of an overbite is TMJ (temporomandibular joint) pain and headaches.
 The TMJ connects the lower jaw to the temporal bone.
 The joint facilitates oral functions such as chewing.
-Hence, the misalignment of bones can lead to pain in the interconnected system, such as TMJ pain, headaches, and ear pain.
+The misalignment of bones can lead to pain in this interconnected system, as well as ear pain.

 - An overbite can make it hard to brush or floss your teeth.
 This will likely lead to the development of plaque or tooth decay.

-- Overbites also make speech difficult, and most patients will likely develop a lisp.
+- Overbites make speech difficult, and some patients will likely develop a lisp.

 Luckily, overbites are relatively easy to treat.
-Ideally, they should be treated as early as possible because younger bones are easier to mold into shape.
-However, there are treatments for adults, as well.
-Treatments depend on the degree of misalignments.
+Ideally, they should be treated as early as possible, because younger bones are easier to mold into shape.
+However, there are also effective treatments for adults.
+The type of treatment depends on the degree of misalignment.
 Slight overbites can be fixed using braces and Invisalign.
 However, deep overbites can call for more intensive treatment options, such as tooth extraction or jaw surgery.
-In the case of TMJ pain and headaches, splint therapy can be used to realign the jaw and release the tension on the affected nerves, muscles, or joints.
+In cases of TMJ pain and headaches, splint therapy can be used to realign the jaw and release the tension on the affected nerves, muscles, or joints.